OfficeDev/office-js-docs-pr/excel/resources/trackedobjectscollection.md

 ## Methods

-The trackedObjectsCollection object has the following methods defined:
+The trackedObjectsCollection object has the following methods defined.

 | Method     | Return Type    |Description|
 |:-----------------|:--------|:----------|